singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 Easy enough.
 The `punch setup` command will setup a site at the present location, with the name my-punch-site (substitute with your own site name).

+Please note that punch installs into a directory named *default*, so that you will find it in */my-punch-site/default/*.

 *You might want to keep the terminal window open between steps for your own convenience!*

 #### 3. Edit Layout